fer-aguirre/pmdm/README.md

 ![Tuits per language](/data-analysis/language.png)

-- ### Inter Annotator Agreement:
+### Inter Annotator Agreement:

-The annotation for this database to detect misogyny was performed by 6 human annotators (5 women and 1 man) which first language are Spanish or Portuguese and that are based on the country of each dataset (Brazil, Argentina, Colombia and Mexico).
+The annotation for this database to detect misogyny was performed by six human annotators (five women and one man) which first language are Spanish or Portuguese and that are based on the country of each dataset (Brazil, Argentina, Colombia and Mexico).
 In order to validate the annotation, all the classification labels had a checker different from the first annotator.
 If the checker agreed on the label, the classification remained.
 Otherwise, the tweet was removed from the database.

-- ### Data Analysis
+## Methodology

+In order to create the classifier, we made use of five Colaboratory Python Notebooks:

+1. [Data analysis](link): Basic analysis and statistics of the data.
+2. [Train and evaluate model](link) (2 versions): Trains a model and evaluates it, one for Transformers and another for Adapters.
+3. [Labelling data](link) (2 versions): Labels data from entry form from the notebook or from a file, one for Transformers and another for Adapters.

-#### Pre-processing tweets
+### Pre-processing Tweets

 There are several pre-processing steps on Natural Language Processing that can be applied to the data: